What Tool to Use to Cut Rebar

 10. RECIPROCATING SAW

 A reciprocating saw can be used to cut rebar as well.
 It also goes by the name "tooth saw."
 The technique is to switch the gadget to straight mode from oscillating mode.
-Set the speed to slow to protect the blade.
+Set the speed to slow in order to protect the blade.
 Choose a blade of 20 to 25 TPI for thin metal (teeth per inch).
 TPI ranges from 10 to 17 for medium-thick metal and 7 to 9 for heavy metal.
 Invest in a blade with carbide teeth to increase its lifespan.
 It turns out that using a blade with a back tooth design will produce the most significant outcomes.

 11. PORTABLE REBAR CUTTER